 Filmora has simplified its features to create your videos, regardless of your skill level.

-Moreover, Filmora has gives you simple features to edit your videos by adding special effects, transitions, audios, texts, filters, elements, and green screens, etc.
+Moreover, Filmora has given you simple features to edit your videos by adding special effects, transitions, audios, filters, elements, and green screens, and more.

 Let’s see how to use it!